itteco/iframely/README.md

     var iframely = require("iframely");

 `TODO: doc on iframely.getRawLinks`

-`TODO: doc on iframely.getPageData`
+`TODO: publish method + doc on iframely.getPageData` (+shortcuts to fetch only oembed or else)

-`TODO: doc on iframely.getImageMetadata`
+`TODO: publish method + doc on iframely.getImageMetadata`

 ---------------------------------------